The best and the worst of 2003

 Top 3 sectors

-Next, lets take a look at the different sectors.
+Next, let us take a look at the different sectors.
 Here in Canada, the best performing sector on the TSX was the Metal and Minerals sector delivering a 55.1% return over 12 months.
 Most of the returns in this sector came in the last half of the year.

 The worst performing sector in Canada was actually the only sector to post a negative return in 2003.
 The Paper and Forest sector lost 2% last year